 Well, it’s all about balance these days isn’t it?

-But New Year’s Day did see me, in said Adidas number, taking the time to tackle the style pile, swiftly avoid aggressive eBay, start selling local, and give something back to the community that I love to live in.
+So New Year (after my lovely London trip) did see me, in said Adidas number, taking the time to tackle the style pile, swiftly avoid aggressive eBay, start selling local, and give something back to the community that I love to live in.

-And in the spirit of Pay It Forward, I am going to get the gear gone, whilst also deciding to donate a proceed of the profits to a local charity of my choice…which I will publicise of course.
+And in the spirit of Pay It Forward, I am going to get the gear gone, whilst also deciding to donate a proceed of the profits to a local charity of my choice…which just has to be Ukraine doesn’t it.

-Truth be told, this mainly because I tidied everywhere else, there may be some quick cash in it, and I need the space for our revamp later in the year.
+Truth be told, this is mainly because I’ve manically tidied everywhere else, there may be some quick cash in it, and I need the space for our revamp later in the year.

 I’ve started with shoes.